Altair lede image

 But Russian institutional actors had gained a cut.

 A new company, KR Plus LLC, now owns much of Klyachin’s real estate assets across Russia.
-While KR Plus’s ownership and leadership have been redacted in Russian corporate records, industry sources and government documents reviewed by Kharon show that Klyachin holds a 49% stake in it.
+While its ownership and leadership have been redacted in Russian corporate records, industry sources and government documents reviewed by Kharon show that Klyachin holds a 49% stake in it.
 The other 51% belongs to a firm indirectly owned by Sberbank Capital LLC, a U.S.-sanctioned subsidiary of widely sanctioned Sberbank.

 Last month, withdrawn from Austria and Germany but still under Klyachin’s control, Azimut Hotels announced that it had taken over management of “an iconic five-star hotel” in the center of Uzbekistan’s capital city.
 “It will become,” a press release said, “the chain’s first premium property in Central Asia.”